 SYEN 7376 Fracture Mechanics

 Students are required to complete at least 38 credit hours of doctoral dissertation research courses during their doctoral studies, using one of the below designations:

 CPSC/IFSC/SYEN 9100-9900 Doctoral Research Dissertation

 The program is designed so that the student is exposed to a breadth of knowledge through the program core and a depth of knowledge through the track core.
+Before a student formally begins dissertation research, he/she is required to pass the candidacy exam.
+The only exception for students who were awarded a master’s degree with the thesis option in Engineering at UA Little Rock with a GPA of 3.5 or above and continues the Ph.D. program in Engineering Science and Systems with the same advisor.
 The candidacy exam will have a written and an oral component.
 The written component will test the student on the fundamental knowledge at the advanced undergraduate level, whereas the oral component will test the student’s ability to conduct research in his/her area of interest.
+A candidacy exam committee will be formed including three faculty members who will prepare the problems for the written exam.
 The following candidacy exam structure is followed:

 - The student will have to officially declare his/her intention to take the candidacy exam by the end of the semester prior to the semester in which he/she will take the exams for the first time.

 - The student will have to attempt both components in the same semester, and will need to pass each of the components separately.
 If the student fails to pass one or more components in the first attempt, he/she will have to retake those components in the next semester.
 Failure to pass the exam in two attempts will result in dismissal from the program, pending review of the Engineering Science and Systems Governance Committee.
 This review will be completed and a decision conveyed to the student by the end of the academic year when he/she has taken the exam.